wumm-project/wumm-project.github.io/TRIZ-Club-Minsk.md

 <https://www.youtube.com/watch?v=5oVUBZRutdA>

-1. Nikolay Shpakovsky - TRIZ in the Modern World
+1. Nikolai Shpakovsky - TRIZ in the Modern World

 The spread of TRIZ in the modern world.
 Personal experiences in South Korea and China.
 The main requirements for TRIZ today.